 Some of the most common surgical techniques for rhinophyma include:

 This technique involves removing the excess tissue from the nose using a scalpel or a surgical laser.
 This can be done through an open or closed approach, depending on the extent of the condition.
-This method can be effective but can leave a scar and may require a skin graft.
+This method is still the most effective technique but can leave a scar and may require a skin graft.

 This technique involves using a surgical blade to shave off the excess tissue on the nose.
 This technique can be performed under local anaesthesia and is considered less invasive than other surgical methods.

 This technique uses a laser to remove the top layers of the skin on the nose, leaving behind a smoother and more even surface.
-It can also improve the texture of the skin and reduce the redness associated with rhinophyma.
+It can also improve the skin’s texture and reduce the redness associated with rhinophyma.

 This technique uses liquid nitrogen to freeze and destroy the excess tissue on the nose.